Centre for Teaching Excellence

 Forms of Academic Misconduct

-According to Policy S2017-05, an act of academic misconduct is “any act that breaches one or more of the principles of academic integrity”.
-(Section 7.2).
+The CapU Academic Integrity Policy defines academic misconduct as “any action and behaviour that seeks to gain unfair academic advantage and violates any one of the abovementioned principles of Academic Integrity” (Section 3).
 The policy lists the most common instances of academic misconduct; however, it is not intended to be exhaustive.

 Preventing Academic Misconduct